Altinn/altinn-notifications/test/k6/readme.md

 The comand consists of three sections

-`docker-compose run` to run the test in a docker container
+`podman compose run` to run the test in a docker container

 `k6 run {path to test file}` pointing to the test file you want to run e.g. `/src/tests/orders_email.js.js`